 You cannot leave Osaka without visiting Universal Studios Japan.
 But with other tourists and locals thinking the same, the park will surely be crowded.
 In this blog post, I’ll be sharing my tips on how to maximize your day at Universal Studios Japan.
+If you are planning a trip to Japan, there are also several great Discover Japan tours available.

 *This site contains affiliate links.
 I may receive commissions when you make a purchase from the link I have provided with no additional cost to you as a consumer*